 Why did you make Jung & Restless?

-My goal was to make a film that generates the dreamy feeling of mystery and wonder using symbols and images from my own dreams.
-When I was working with a senior Jungian analyst and stopped dreaming, which the analyst called “deus absconditus” (Latin for ‘the hidden god’).
-I began doing “subconscious” animation experiments, working straight ahead without planning or storyboards or even thinking about the imagery.
-I ignored this internal dialog: “What is this about?”, “Where is this going?”, “What should I do next?”
-In place of the missing dreams, I shared these experiments with the analyst.
-I was gobsmacked by her interpretations.
-Inspired by what I learned, I eventually turned the experiments into a film, adding compositions inspired by the art of Carl Jung and sequences from my dream notes.
+My goal was to make a film that generates a feeling of mystery and wonder using symbols and images from my dreams.
+When I was working with a senior Jungian analyst, I stopped dreaming.
+The analyst called this “deus absconditus”, Latin for ‘hidden god’.
+So I began doing “subconscious” animation experiments, working straight ahead without planning, creating storyboards or even thinking about the imagery.
+I completely ignored internal dialog like “What is this about?”, “Where is this going?” and “What should I do next?”
+In place of the absconded dreams, I shared the animation experiments with the analyst and was gobsmacked by her interpretations.
+Inspired by what I learned, I turned this animation into a film, adding compositions inspired by dream notes, session notes and and the art of Carl Jung.

 How did you work with the composer and sound designer?

 Composer Seth Norman and I have collaborated on seven films.
 I absolutely love his work.
 He does the score after the animation is complete.
 We had only one phone call and an email exchange where we discussed Jung & Restless.
 Two months later I received the first (and final) music from Seth.
 At first I was shocked that it was an orchestral score.
 As I continued to listen, I came to the amazing transition in the middle of the film, where the music goes in a completely different direction.
 A lightbulb exploded in my head and I thought: “This is genius!”
 Seth said he had always wanted to compose an orchestral score.
 His first one is marvelous.

 Sound designer Chris Barber doing frequency carving on Jung & Restless in 2019.